-- (i) The encumbrances and liens on property, vessels and equipment are disclosed in Note 26. - (ii) Included as part of capital work in progress as at 31 December 2018 were two assets under construction amounting to QR 185,565,199 (2017: QR 158,576,023).
-Following the increase in the ownership percentage of these assets from 75% to 100% in the previous financial year, one of the asset is currently under preparation for deployment.
-During the year, the second asset's Sale & Purchase contract was restructured and through novation, the group now directly contracted with the main shipyard resulting in the remaining amounts of the contractual payments to be paid directly to the main shipyard. - (iii) Impairment losses relate to 17 vessels (2017: 39 vessels) included in "vessels, containers and barges".
-The value of the equipment included in "capital work in progress" was written down by QR 32 million in the year 2017 which was determined by reference to the fair value of the equipment.
-The vessels included within "vessels, containers and barges" were written down by QR 243 million (2017: QR 227 million) following an exercise performed to compare the recoverable amount of the vessels and their respective carrying values at the reporting date.
+- (i) The encumbrances and liens on property, vessels and equipment are disclosed in Note 26. - (ii) Included as part of capital work in progress as at 31 December 2019 were two assets under construction amounting to QR 188,678,586 (2018: QR 185,565,199).
+One of the asset is currently under preparation for deployment.
+During the comparative reporting period, the second asset's Sale & Purchase contract was restructured and through novation, the Group now directly contracted with the main shipyard resulting in the remaining amounts of the contractual payments to be paid directly to the main shipyard. - (iii) Impairment losses relate to 27 vessels (2018: 17 vessels) included in "vessels, containers and barges".
+The vessels included within "vessels, containers and barges" were written down by QR 272 million (2018: QR 243 million) following an exercise performed to compare the recoverable amount of the vessels and their respective carrying values at the reporting date.
 The values assigned to the key assumptions represent management's assessment of future trends in the shipping industry, cash flow projection of revenues and costs per vessel and the weighted average cost of capital to discount the future cash flows to present value.
-The key assumptions used in the estimation of the recoverable amount are set out in Note 37.
-The 5 vessels under arbitration during 2017, were fully written down in 2017 by a further QR 22 million that was determined by reference to the vessels' fair value.
-The remaining dues for these vessels from the shipbuilders, were fully settled during the year 2017.
-In addition to the above IT software and equipment included under capital work in progress amounting to QR 2 million were impaired during the year 2017.
+The key assumptions used in the estimation of the recoverable amount are set out in Note 38.